Trump supporters leave lawn of governor’s mansion after standoff with Washington State Patrol

-Supporters of President Donald Trump opened a gate and occupied the front lawn of the governor’s residence Wednesday afternoon in Olympia before backing down after a standoff with Washington State Patrol troopers.
+Supporters of President Donald Trump opened a gate and occupied the front lawn of the governor’s residence Wednesday afternoon in Olympia before backing down after a standoff with Washington State Patrol troopers and other law enforcement.

 Dozens of protesters, some of them openly carrying firearms, moved to the front of the residence chanting and waving signs while a lone trooper urged them to leave the property.

-More troopers later arrived and by 3:30 p.m. the protesters moved back behind the gate.
+More law enforcement officers later arrived and by 3:30 p.m. the protesters moved back behind the gate.

 The Washington State Patrol said in a tweet it was responding to the residence and that Gov. Jay Inslee was in a safe location.